Apple Stock: Is It a Good Buy Right Now?

 You can also get an idea of a stock’s likely performance by looking at what the analysts have to say.
 These professionals make their living by following the performance of several companies in an industry and making recommendations as to whether investors should buy, hold or sell the stock.

-According to Yahoo Finance, of 38 analysts who followed Apple stock in July, 11 rated the stock a “strong buy,” 21 rated it a “buy” and six rated it a “hold.”
+According to Yahoo!
+Finance, of 38 analysts who follow Apple stock, 11 rated the stock a “strong buy,” 21 rated it a “buy” and six rated it a “hold.”
 None of the analysts considered Apple to be an underperformer or recommended that investors sell it.

-At the market close on July 27, Apple stock was trading at $146.77.
+At the market close on Nov.
+1, Apple stock was trading at $148.96.
 The analysts who follow the stock provide a target price, which they think the stock will reach in the short term.
-For Apple, those estimates range from $125 to $185 and average $159.34.
+For Apple, those estimates range from $132 to $190 and average $169.06, all of which are slightly higher than the estimates for last quarter.

 Is Apple Stock a Good Buy Now?